ulysseskan/tweetblogpost/README.md

 - [ ] More flexible title extraction that supports more than just WordPress.  (you can modify this by updating h1.entry-title (on line 3) for your blog)
+- [ ] Turn into an extension that detects when post is being published and automatically tweets

 ## License